cuedego/secreon/config/README.md

 # Configuration

-This directory contains configuration files for Vaultix.
+This directory contains configuration files for Secreon.

 ## Files